Cold sore: Causes

 Herpes labialis infection occurs when the herpes simplex virus comes into contact with oral mucosal tissue or abraded skin of the mouth.
 Infection by the type 1 strain of herpes simplex virus (HSV-1) is most common; however, cases of oral infection by the type 2 strain are increasing.

 Oral HSV-2 shedding is rare, and "usually noted in the context of first episode genital herpes."
 In general, both types can cause oral or genital herpes.

 Cold sores are the result of the virus reactivating in the body.
 Once HSV-1 has entered the body, it never leaves.
 The virus moves from the mouth to remain latent in the central nervous system.
 In approximately one-third of people, the virus can "wake up" or reactivate to cause disease.
 When reactivation occurs, the virus travels down the nerves to the skin where it may cause blisters (cold sores) around the lips or mouth area.

 In case of Herpes zoster the nose can be affected.

 Cold sore outbreaks may be influenced by stress, menstruation, sunlight, sunburn, fever, dehydration, or local skin trauma.
 Surgical procedures such as dental or neural surgery, lip tattooing, or dermabrasion are also common triggers.
 HSV-1 can in rare cases be transmitted to newborn babies by family members or hospital staff who have cold sores; this can cause a severe disease called neonatal herpes simplex.

 People can transfer the virus from their cold sores to other areas of the body, such as the eye, skin, or fingers; this is called autoinoculation.
 Eye infection, in the form of conjunctivitis or keratitis, can happen when the eyes are rubbed after touching the lesion.
-Finger infection (herpetic whitlow) can occur when a child with cold sores or primary HSV-1 infection sucks his fingers.
+Finger infection (herpetic whitlow) can occur when a child with cold sores or primary HSV-1 infection sucks their fingers.

 Blood tests for herpes may differentiate between type 1 and type 2.
 When a person is not experiencing any symptoms, a blood test alone does not reveal the site of infection.
 Genital herpes infections occurred with almost equal frequency as type 1 or 2 in younger adults when samples were taken from genital lesions.
 Herpes in the mouth is more likely to be caused by type 1, but (see above) also can be type 2.
 The only way to know for certain if a positive blood test for herpes is due to infection of the mouth, genitals, or elsewhere, is to sample from lesions.
 This is not possible if the affected individual is asymptomatic.
 The body's immune system typically fights the virus.